-SCI 441 (3) Environmental Health in Africa.
+SCI 441 (3) Field Geology.
 Prerequisite: SCI 205.
 This course investigates Africa's physical and natural environments.
 It promotes the concept that Africa's natural environments are connected with health issues across the continent.
 The term "health" refers to humans and/or ecosystems.
 Each topic begins with a scientific investigation into climate, water systems, and meteorological events.
 Discussions are held on physical conditions that may trigger environmental risks for humans and the environment.